CopterExpress/clover/docs/en/mocap_clover.md

   <a href="https://www.youtube.com/watch?v=jOovjo0aBpQ&t=4s&ab_channel=SeanSmith"><img src="../assets/mocap_clover/semi_logo.png" width="70%" height="70%" alt="IMAGE ALT TEXT"></a>
 </div>

+## Team information

+The list of team members:

+* Sean Smith, @ssmith_81, roboticist and developer: [Github](https://github.com/ssmith-81), [Linkedin](https://www.linkedin.com/in/sean-smith-61920915a/).

 ## Educational Document
-My Gitbook, with detailed step by step analysis of the proposed project during the CopterHack 2023 competition can be found:
+**My Gitbook, with detailed step by step analysis of the proposed project during the CopterHack 2023 competition can be found:**

-This page gives a broad overview on the motivation and purpose behind this project, if the user is interested in the technical details and implementation then refer to the educational Gitbook document.
+This page gives a broad overview on the motivation and purpose behind this project, it also provides research and industry based knowledge around UAV application that the reader may find interesting.
+If the user is interested in the technical details and implementation then refer to the educational Gitbook document.

 ## Introduction
 Aerial robotics has become a common focus in research and industy over the past few decades.
 Many technical developments in research require a controlled test environment to isolate certain chanarteristics of the system for analysis.
 This typically takes place indoors to eliminate unwanted disturbances allowing results to be more predictable.
 Removing localization and pose feedback concerns can be accomplished with motion capture (MoCap) systems that track unmanned aerial vehicles (UAVs) pose with high precision as stated: